Magic Kingdom Transportation: Monorail, Boat, Walking, Bus + TTC

 Fort Wilderness / Wilderness Lodge Boats

 These resorts have boat service directly to Magic Kingdom — no TTC required.
+Fort Wilderness and Wilderness Lodge guests especially benefit from this direct connection.

 Typical time: 15-25 minutes (including wait)